-While most people think of the 4th of July and weddings when they think of sparklers, there are several holidays that are commonly celebrated with the use of sparklers.
+While most people think of the 4th of July and weddings when they think of sparklers, there are several holidays for using sparklers that you may not think about.
 Sparkler holidays are becoming more common because any holiday can be enhanced by the use of sparklers.
 Below, we have outlined several other holidays that are common to see the use sparklers as part of their celebration.

 New Year’s Eve

-There’s no better or more patriotic way to honor our veterans than by lighting a sparkler in their honor on Veteran Day.
+There’s no better or more patriotic way to honor our veterans than by lighting a sparkler in their honor on Veterans Day.

 While commonly associated with flags and cemeteries, sparklers for Memorial Day can be a very patriotic way to remember our fallen soldiers.